harness-training-dept/CanaryCDWorkshop/README.md

 Default Value: Prometheus

+Yes that capital "P" is required for the default value.
 All else leave as it.

 Should look exactly like this before you hit Save.